-- For majority, education was linked to a larger Hindu religious cultural background - However, for minorities religion was also linked to a specific culture
+- For majority, education was linked to a larger Hindu religious cultural background - However, for minorities religion was also linked to a specific culture communities were underlined in the national approach.

 It further believed that loyalty and affiliation to cultural and religious features of a specific community were the main obstacles to national unity.